namitanand/namitanand.github.io/_pages/research.md

     </div>
 </div>
 <div class="caption">
-    Simulating CV systems with a coherent rank framework.
-Distillation schemes to extract pure photons from noisy ones.
+    Left: Simulating CV systems within a coherent rank framework.
+Right: Distillation schemes to extract pure photons from noisy ones and reduce distinguishability errors.
 </div>

 One of my key interests is in understanding the limits of quantum computers, perhaps most famously captured by the Gottesman-Knill theorem which showed that quantum circuits consisting solely of Clifford unitaries can be efficiently simulated on a classical computer.
 This is surprising at first glance since one can generate highly entangled states with Clifford unitaries.
 This theorem also breaks the blanket understanding of entanglement as the limiting factor for quantum simulation.
 In fact, every well-behaved quantum resource inspires its own notion of computational complexity.
 In {% cite Marshall_2023 %} we introduced a scheme to simulate continuous-variable (CV) systems.
 We showed how to systematically approximate any CV state as a linear combination of finitely many coherent states.
 The cost of classical simulation boils down to two independent contributions: the number of single-photon additions and the amount of squeezing.
 This work showed that in CV systems, non-Gaussianity is the equivalent resource to ‘magic’ in qubits.

-In {% cite saied2025general %}
+Fault-tolerant linear optical quantum computation relies on interference between identical photons to generate entanglement.
+Unfortunately, photons in the lab tend to be partially distinguishable, generating less entanglement and causing unheralded errors.
+In {% cite saied2025general %} we introduced families of distillation schemes that use n-photon interference and postselection to filter out “bad” photons and reduce distinguishability by a factor of n, with resource costs scaling only linearly in n.
+Along the way, the team also resolves an open problem regarding n-mode Fourier interferometers, namely that the Zero Transmission Law characterizes all suppression if and only if n is a prime power.

 ----